JamesIves/bolt-cms-amp-filter/README.md

 # Bolt CMS ⚡ HTML to AMP HTML Filter

-This is a [Bolt CMS](https://bolt.cm/) extension which converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.
-This project is made possible thanks to the [Lullabot PHP AMP Library](https://github.com/Lullabot/amp-library).
+This [Bolt CMS](https://bolt.cm/) converts blocks of regular HTML to [AMP compliant HTML](https://www.ampproject.org/) using a Twig filter.

-## Installation
+## Installation Steps 💽
-This extension can be installed via the Bolt CMS "Extend" menu in the admin control panel.
-Search for `jamesives/bolt-cms-amp-filter` to install the desired version.
+This extension can be installed via the Bolt CMS "**Extend**" menu in the admin control panel.
+Search for `jamesives/bolt-cms-amp-filter` to install.

-#### Required Dependancies
+---

-You need to install the Lullabot AMP PHP library inside your Bolt CMS root in order for this extension to work.
+You need to install the [Lullabot AMP PHP library](https://github.com/Lullabot/amp-library) in your Bolt CMS root in order for this extension to work correctly.
 This can be achieved by running the following [Composer](https://getcomposer.org/) command inside the root of your Bolt project.

 ```
 $ composer require lullabot/amp:"^1.0.0"
 ```

-## Usage
+## Usage 🎬
 In your Twig templates all you need to do is add the `amp` filter to the HTML you'd like to convert, for example `{{ record.body|amp }}`.
 If the filter finds any form of rich media content such as a YouTube embed or image it will automatically convert it to the AMP equivalent.

 ```